-M130 ignores only the Tilt the working plane function, but takes into account active transformations before and after tilting.
+M130 ignores only the Tilt working plane function, but takes into account active transformations before and after tilting.
 This means that, when calculating the position, the control considers the axis angles of the rotary axes that are not in their zero position.

-Further information: "Input coordinate system I-CS", Page 131
+Further information: "Input coordinate system I-CS", Page 128

-The function M130 is only effective blockwise.
-The control executes the subsequent machining operations in the tilted working plane coordinate system again.
+The miscellaneous function M130 is in effect only blockwise.
+The control executes the subsequent machining operations in the tilted working plane coordinate system WPL-CS again.
 Danger of collision during machining!